By John Hessburg, Founder

 And the Geezers wheeze along ..."

-Fact is, the Geezers never even made it to Pumori base camp.
-And as Robert Frost wrote: "That has made all the difference."
+Fact is, the alleged Geezers -- all but one in our 20s and 30s -- never even made it to Pumori base camp.
+And as Robert Frost said: "That has made all the difference."

 Now today, nearly three decades later, it's time for the back story on how that Pumori fiasco led to the most wondrous alpine adventure of a lifetime, an expedition so full of health and high humor that a few months after we returned to the USA, it jump-started the founding of U.S. Dive Travel.